knowrob/knowrob/src/mongodb/README.md

 In the layout, the name `tf` corresponds to a named collection in the DB that collects recorded PoseStamped messages send via the named topic `tf`.
-The collection should be indexed by the key `header.stamp` such that the mongo server can quickly filter out records based on the timestamp when they were acquired.
+The collection should be indexed by the value `header.stamp` such that the mongo server can quickly filter out records based on the timestamp when they were acquired.
-`Note` in case of array values (as for tf) it is important that the indexed key has identical values for all array members (e.g., the same header stamp in case of tf) -- however, *it is advised to avoid generating indices over arrays*.
+`Note` in case of array values (as for tf) it is important that the indexed value has identical values for all array members (e.g., the same header stamp in case of tf) -- however, *it is advised to avoid generating indices over arrays*.
 For tf, this means that it might be best to store each tranform in an individual document.